Insulin Resistance Symptoms, PCOS & Blood Sugar: What You Need to Know

 Insulin.

-And yet, insulin plays a central role in metabolic health, hormone balance, and long-term disease risk.
+And yet, insulin plays a central role in metabolic health, hormones, and long-term disease risk.

 An interview featuring Dr. Ben Bikman, whose work focuses on insulin and metabolic health, offers important context for understanding insulin’s broader role in the body.

-One key takeaway is that insulin does not only regulate blood sugar - it also influences hormone balance.
+One key takeaway is that insulin does not only regulate blood sugar - it also influences our hormones.

 Elevated insulin levels can interfere with the body’s ability to convert testosterone into estrogen by affecting aromatase activity, which may contribute to higher testosterone levels and downstream hormonal effects.